waveygang/wfmash/README.md

 ## usage

-`edyeet` has been developed to accelerate the alignment step in variation graph induction (the first step in the `seqwish` / `smoothxg` pipeline).
+`wfmash` has been developed to accelerate the alignment step in variation graph induction (the first step in the `seqwish` / `smoothxg` pipeline).
 Suitable default settings are provided for this purpose.

-Four parameters shape the length, number, and identity of the resulting mappings:
+Four parameters shape the length, number, identity, and alignment divergence of the resulting mappings:

 * `-s[N], --segment-length=[N]` is the length of the mapped and aligned segment
 * `-p[%], --map-pct-id=[%]` is the percentage identity minimum in the _mapping_ step
 * `-n[N], --n-secondary=[N]` is the maximum number of mappings (and alignments) to report for each segment
-* `-a[%], --align-pct-id=[%]` defines the minimum percentage identity allowed in the _alignment_ step
+* `-a[N], --align-max-score=[N]` defines the maximum score per bp in the WFA _alignment_ step (higher is more divergent)

 Together, these settings allow us to precisely define an alignment space to consider.
 During all-to-all mapping, `-X` can additionally help us by removing self mappings from the reported set.